prateekxgit/Simulation-of-DoS-Attack/README.md

 **Step 4: Performing DoS Attack Using hping3**
 Two different types of flooding techniques were tested:
 - i. **TCP SYN Flood on Port 135**
   * Identified the target’s IP address, e.g., 192.168.1.105.
   * Launched a TCP SYN flood attack using hping3:
+  * ```bash
-      * ```hping3 -S <victim-ip> -p 135 --flood```
+    hping3 -S <victim-ip> -p 135 --flood
+    ```
   * `-S` → Sends TCP packets with the SYN flag set.
-      * `-p` 135 → Targets port 135 (commonly used by Microsoft RPC service).
+  * `-p 135` → Targets port 135 (commonly used by Microsoft RPC service).
   * `--flood` → Sends packets as fast as possible without waiting for replies.
   * **Purpose** → This simulates a SYN Flood DoS attack, overwhelming the TCP handshake process on the target system.

+ - ii. **Large Packet Flood on Port 22**
+   * Identified the target’s IP address, e.g., 192.168.1.105.
+   * Launched a SYN flood attack using hping3:
+   * ```bash
+     hping3 -d 65538 -S -p 22 --flood <victim-ip>
+     ```
+   * `-d 65538` → Sets a custom packet size (very large in this case, which can strain the target’s processing and bandwidth).
+   * `-S` → Again, sets SYN flag for TCP connection requests.
+   * `-p 22` → Targets port 22 (commonly used for SSH).
+   * `--flood` → Sends the packets continuously at maximum speed.
+   * **Purpose** → This variant not only initiates a SYN flood but also uses oversized packets, increasing resource consumption and amplifying the denial-of-service effect.